francof2a/fxpmath/README.md

 <img src="./docs/figs/fxpmath_logotipo.png" width="300">

-A python library for fractional fixed-point (base 2) arithmetic and binary manipulation.
+A python library for fractional fixed-point (base 2) arithmetic and binary manipulation with Numpy support.

 Some key features: